iron9light/coffeescript-maven-plugin/README.md

 * [brew](https://github.com/jakewins/brew)
 * [coffee-maven-plugin](https://github.com/talios/coffee-maven-plugin)

-brew can do more than just compile coffeescript, but indeed it's not work now, see [here](https://github.com/jakewins/brew/issues/4).
+brew can do more than just compile coffeescript, but it's not up to date, see [here](https://github.com/jakewins/brew/issues/4).

 coffee-maven-plugin works great, but it is short of some fetures.

 ## Requires

 * Maven 2
-* Java 7
+* JDK 7

 ## Usage